Nodefusion/NodefusionPortal.UserManual/README/Organizations/Microsoft.md

-## MS Subscriptions
+## Microsoft

-MS Subscriptions works with Microsoft Subscriptions and Microsoft Cloud Tenants.
+Microsoft works with Microsoft Subscriptions and Microsoft Cloud Tenants.

 It has four pages.
 One displays existing MS Subscriptions, another allows users to create Microsoft Cloud Tenant, the third allows editing an existing NCE MS Subscription and the last allows creating new MS Subscriptions.